sedol1339/files/abstracts.md

 Chung, J., Kastner, K., Dinh, L., Goel, K., Courville, A., & Bengio, Y. (2015).
 A Recurrent Latent Variable Model for Sequential Data. arXiv, 1506.02216.
 Retrieved from https://arxiv.org/abs/1506.02216v6

+Choromanska, A., LeCun, Y., & Arous, G. B. (2015).
+Open Problem: The landscape of the loss surfaces of multilayer networks.
+Conference on Learning Theory.
+PMLR.
+Retrieved from https://proceedings.mlr.press/v40/Choromanska15.html

+    - We pose an open problem: is it possible to establish a connection between the loss function of the neural networks and the Hamiltonian of the spherical spin-glass models under realistic assumptions?
+    - The central problem is to eliminate unrealistic assumptions of variable independence

 Clevert, D.-A., Unterthiner, T., & Hochreiter, S. (2015).
 Fast and Accurate Deep Network Learning by Exponential Linear Units (ELUs). arXiv, 1511.07289.
 Retrieved from https://arxiv.org/abs/1511.07289v5

 Courbariaux, M., Bengio, Y., & David, J.-P. (2015).
 BinaryConnect: Training Deep Neural Networks with binary weights during propagations. arXiv, 1511.00363.
 Retrieved from https://arxiv.org/abs/1511.00363v3